-For example, if you use asphalt shingles, it won't cost the same as a real slate shingle roof, which is one of the most expensive roofing materials.
-Although it's expensive and probably not the most exciting thing you can spend your money on, sometimes the only option is to replace the roof.
-This can also mean that replacing the roof in early spring or late fall may be less expensive, as roofers eager to work can offer you a better deal.
-If the rest of the roof is still in good condition, you may be able to save thousands of dollars by repairing the roof with the same color.
+The type of material used for the roof also affects the cost, with real slate shingles being one of the most expensive options.
+Replacing a roof in early spring or late fall may be less expensive, as roofers eager to work can offer better deals.
+If the rest of the roof is still in good condition, you may be able to save money by repairing it with the same color.
+Neglecting proper maintenance and annual inspections can lead to more expensive repairs when it's time to buy a new roof.

 Metal gaskets are installed on the edges of the roof to prevent water from entering underneath and causing damage.
-The average replacement of a roof only recovers 68.8% of its cost in an increase in the value of the home, according to the latest report in the magazine Remodeling, Cost vs. By keeping these roof components up to date and performing optimally, you can save money in the future when it's time to install a new roof.
-After 15 to 20 years, you'll likely need to replace your roof, perhaps sooner, if you live in an area prone to bad weather.
+The average replacement of a roof only recovers 68.8% of its cost in an increase in the value of the home, according to Remodeling magazine.
+Keeping roof components up to date and performing optimally can save money when it's time to install a new roof.
+After 15 to 20 years, you'll likely need to replace your roof, or sooner if you live in an area prone to bad weather.

-Choosing a material that is initially more expensive, but that lasts much longer than other options, is another way to save money on overall roof replacement costs.
+Choosing a material that is initially more expensive but lasts much longer than other options is another way to save money on overall roof replacement costs.
 If you're looking for high-quality roofing services at reasonable and affordable prices, America Roofing is the way to go.